go-webpack/webpack/README.md

 ## Changelog

-0.1 Initial version
-0.2 2017-08-09 Now reports if you didn't call webpack.Init() to set working mode properly 0.3 2018-02-09 Refactor & cleanup code, add support for ManifestPlugin instead of outdated StatsPlugin (see new examples)
+- 0.3 2018-02-09 Refactor & cleanup code, add support for ManifestPlugin instead of outdated StatsPlugin (see new examples)
+- 0.2 2017-08-09 Now reports if you didn't call webpack.Init() to set working mode properly
+- 0.1 Initial version

 #### Usage with QOR / Gin
 ##### main.go